MichaelaBickish/MichaelaBickish/README.md

 www.linkedin.com/in/michaela-bickish

 ## About Me
-- 💬 I enjoy talking business, entrepreneurship & personal finance
+- 💬 I enjoy expanding my knowledge on business, entrepreneurship & personal finance.
-- 🏕 I'm always 100% ready for good hiking, camping & outdoor adventures
+- 🏕 The outdoors is good for the soul.
+I love hiking, camping & outdoor adventures.
-- One of my favorite hobbies is being a novice herbalist.
-I create small-batch cosmetics at bmebotanicals.com!
+- Being a novice herbalist is one of my favorite hobbies.
+I handcraft small-batch skincare at <a href="https://bmebotanicals.com">B & Me Botanicals</a>!
-- 🎵 I have a true appreciation for theatre and the arts

 #### *My personal mantras...*